tkem/mbino/README.md

 ## Known Bugs and Limitations

 - Only AVR 8-bit microcontroller boards are supported.
-This means no support for Arduino Due or Zero, for example.
+This means no support for Arduino Due, Zero or M0, for example.

 - To avoid ambiguities with Arduino's own global `Serial` and `SPI` objects, you have to use the fully qualified class names